benspak/injest.io/SETUP.md

 1. **Backend health** – `GET http://localhost:5555/health` returns `{"status":"ok"}`.
 2. **Auth flow** – Submit your email at `/login`, click the magic link, and confirm the dashboard loads.
-3. **External API** – With a Plus user, visit `http://localhost:3000/developers`, generate an API key, and hit `http://localhost:5555/api/external/items`.
+3. **External API** – With a Pro user, visit `http://localhost:3000/developers`, generate an API key, and hit `http://localhost:5555/api/external/items`.
 4. **Email ingestion** – Forward an email to your inbound address and confirm it appears in the dashboard after processing.

 ## Troubleshooting